jakartaresearch/ocean-wave-prediction/datasets/README.md

 ## Dataset
-Variable: significant wave height
+- Variable: significant wave height (SWH)
-Device measurment: Buoy
+- Device measurment: Buoy
-Source: NOAA
+- Source: NOAA
+<br> Each dataset represent SWH in different location that gathered from NOAA Bouy.
+The timeframe of each dataset is uncertain, for detailed info, can be check inside the file.